yuvraj88/books-react/README.md

 P.S this site is not optimized for mobile devices, Still working on it.

 TODO

-- Responsive
-- Search Text UI
-- Text Color using Theming for some components
+Nothing for now 🙏🏼

 Done
 - Search Books by name
 - List View Sorting using Read Percentage
 - Theming using toggle button
+- Responsive
+- Search Text UI
+- Text Color using Theming for some components

   npm run start